 First, look into the schools you’re interested in.
 “The school’s website [should] clearly indicate their testing requirements,” says O’Connor.
 “In addition, many schools have become test optional, meaning they make their decision based on grades, strength of schedule, letters of recommendations and essays.”
 For a listing of test-optional colleges and universities, check out fairtest.org.

 If your potential schools accept either test, O’Connor suggests taking both to see which one you are most comfortable with, then re-take the one you prefer.
+However, before taking either test a second time, you can click here to get test taking tips that can help you to be as prepared as possible.

 The school will also let you know if they require SAT subject tests, which can usually be in a subject of your choosing.
 Even if your target schools don’t require it, if you are very strong in a particular area, you may opt to take the subject test to showcase your talent.